 - Instant Pot optional

 - 2 cups black-eyed peas, soaked in boiling water for 1 hour

 Start the masala

-- 1 teaspoon green chilis or jalapenos, minced
+- 1 teaspoon green chilis (substitute with jalapeños), finely chopped

 Add the spices